 Smaller, targeted, and triggered email sends

 Furthermore, with the power and advancement of AI today, email triggers are becoming more efficient.
-Now, you can set an email trigger to send an email based on a user’s or recipient’s behavior, such as clicking a link in a previous email, visiting your website or app.
+Now, you can set an email trigger to send an email based on a user’s or recipient’s behavior, such as clicking a link in a previous email, or visiting your website or app.

-Although targeted email triggers are much more effective, it can be time-consuming to ensure your email lists are segmented properly, create content or email copy for every different message and email send, and to also set up multiple email triggers, per targeted group of recipients (depending on your nurture flows, of course).
+Although targeted email triggers are much more effective, it can be time-consuming to ensure your email lists are segmented properly, create content or email copy for every different message and email send, and to also set up multiple email triggers per targeted group of recipients (depending on your nurture flows, of course).